 Now let’s look at another few examples where the fluid can’t get outside.
 So

 it expands internally.
 Remember, this is an automatic response.
-Your IP has
+Your bodies

 NO CHOICE BUT to respond.
 Internal expansion would happen in a toxic liver,